JoeStrout/oper-8/MUSINGS.md

 The assembler/disassembler and CLI (command-line interface) built for this prototype worked really well, too.
 Especially useful was the single-step test feature, which can be used as a command line argument, or you can put a whole bunch of them in a file like [this](tests/basic.txt).

+I was pleased with the [fault-handling](FAULT_HANDLING.md) system; it will allow a fantasy computer to drop into a mini-assembler or monitor when something goes wrong, instead of just locking up or exiting.

 ## Problems & Misgivings

 I very quickly found that there just wasn't enough operand space for many reasonable operations.
 For example, to load an immediate value into a register, I initially had to use two instructions: LDLO and LDHI to load the low and high nibble, respectively.